Nakan4u/slot-machine-app/README.md

 If all the wheels show the two or more symbols of the same type, then we have a prize!!!.
 Two identical non-consecutive symbols, the prize is 10 dollars, Two consecutive symbols, then the prize is 20 dollars.
 The same symbol in all the wheels, the prize is 100 dollars

 Please, come with a reasonable simple design and a solution.
 It needs to be properly tested.
 No need of server side.
 Just HTML5/Javascript
-Please push the code to your Github or Bitbucket repo.